OpenIndiana/oi-userland/doc/userland-tools.md

 **/ws/archives** and **/ws/code** from the global zone will be mounted under the same location inside the build zone.

-* The build zone provides no networking, so source tarball will have to be downloaded in the global zone in via **gmake download*.
+* The build zone provides no networking, so source tarball will have to be downloaded in the global zone in via **gmake download**.

 * Once, the source tarball has been downloaded, the build inside the zone can happen via **zlogin prbuilder-123**.
 Inside the zone, execute **cd /ws/code/components/CATEGORY/COMPONENT** and run **gmake publish**.
-The build will proceed in as expected.
-The built package will be published to the local repository.
+The build will proceed in the clean environment of the build zone as expected and the built package will be published to the local repository.

 *  When the build finished or the build zone is not needed, it can be safely destroyed via **userland-zone destroy-zone --id 123**.